StorageB/Google-Sheets-Logging/README.md

     (download and save the HTTPSRedirect folder in your library directory)

-4. Upload code to your ESP8266 module and watch data get published to your sheet.
+4. Upload code to your ESP8266 module and watch data get published to your sheet!

-#### Notes
+#### Additional Notes

 1. When making changes to the Google Scripts code, you will need to click `Save` then `Deploy > New deployment` for any new changes to take effect.
 You will be given a new Deployment ID that you will have to update in the ESP8266 code each time (each new deployment is given a new Deployment ID).